 So you look at pictures of the amazing vegetable gardens on the internet, you hear the stories of the backyard chicken owners and the amazing eggs they are getting.
 You have been reading about how the food we are eating today is seriously lacking in nutritional value and the dangerous chemicals that are being sprayed on them.
 You watch the news and can’t help but wonder how disaster may come into your life, will it be economic?
 Will I be able to buy food?
 Will I even have a job?
 You see all this and it leads you to one major revelation: I Wanna Be A Homesteader!
 I want to be more self sufficient, more sustainable by my skills, my land and my efforts.
 How do I begin my homesteading journey?

 For many the first thought they have is “I need to get a house on a few acres, with a woods and a river” and while this is a great goal to have I want you to be aware that homesteading needs to begin where your at no matter where that is.
-You might say “I only have a small back yard in the middle of town” or maybe “I live in an apartment with no yard,” That’s ok, you can start wherever your at.
+You might say “I only have a small back yard in the middle of town” or maybe “I live in an apartment with no yard,” That’s OK, you can start wherever you’re at.

 Step 1.
 Grow a garden –

 “Aren’t you listening, I don’t have a backyard!”
 I hear you, but do you have a window or a patio or a corner to set a container and place a light over it?
 Plant something you like to eat.
 A salad garden, some lettuce, spinach, kale, maybe some cherry tomatoes.
 Perhaps you could plant a small herb garden in a window seal.
 This is an important step because it will create in you a desire to do more and more and you will be surprised to find how much you will begin to grow in a limited space.

 Step 2.
 Learn How and Begin To Preserve Food –